roolerzz/personal-website/content/authors/admin/_index.md

 # - Visitors
 ---

-Hemant is a Softare Engineer at WeWork.
-His interests include designing and implementing backend systems, prefers writing them in Go and Java in a cloud native environment.
-He likes reading/learning about high scale distributed systems on a regular basis, with an aspiration to built his own.
-He is also fascinated by the innovation in the database world with the likes of DynamoDB, Cassandra, Aurora etc.
+Hemant is a technology enthusiast with over 8+ years of experience in software industry.
+His interests include designing and implementing backend apis/systems, prefers writing them in Go Or Java in a cloud native environment.
+He is inquisitive about high scale distributed systems and is fascinated by the innovation in the database world with the likes of DynamoDB, Cassandra, Aurora etc.

+In his free time he is either reading books/blogs or playing some FPS games(in love with CS both 1.6/Go and recently COD Warzone), or binge watching netflix.
+Likes to occasionally go for hikes in the Bay Area or just a run in the neighborhood.